neuralmagic/sparseml/integrations/torchvision/README.md

 Just like the CLI, the Python API uses YAML-based recipes to encode the parameters of the sparsification process, allowing youto add SparseML with just a few lines of code.

 The `ScheduleModifierManager` class is responsible for parsing the YAML recipes and overriding the standard PyTorch model and optimizer objects, encoding the logic of the sparsity algorithms from the recipe.
-Once you have called `manager.modify`, you can then use the model and optimizer as usual, as SparseML abstracts away the complexity of the sparsification algorithms.
+Once you call `manager.modify`, you can then use the model and optimizer as usual, as SparseML abstracts away the complexity of the sparsification algorithms.

 The workflow looks like this: